What Are Mentorship Programs? Definition, Types & Use Cases

 • Mentee: The learner in the mentoring relationship who has growth areas and goals that can be positively impacted with the help of an experienced mentor

-• Mentoring Program Manager: The individual responsible for overseeing the mentoring program.
+• Mentoring Program Manager/Administrator: The individual responsible for overseeing the mentoring program.
 Duties often include matching participants, managing relationships, establishing training criteria and programs for mentors, and tracking program metrics

 • Mentoring Goals: The skills, experiences, or knowledge that the mentee is hoping to learn during the course of the mentoring relationship